-Meanwhile, Gold Fields, a gold mining company, reported on Friday that about 12,000 employees had downed tools, apparently over disagreements with organised labour and related structures on its Kloof Driefontein Complex mine, the local Mining Weekly Online reported.
+Gold miner, Gold Fields, also reported on Friday that about 12 000 employees had downed tools in an unlawful strike, apparently over disagreements with organised labour and related structures on its Kloof Driefontein Complex (KDC) mine, reported the local Mining Weekly Online news website.

 The company was granted an urgent interdict to bring the unprotected strike at the East section of its KDC mine on South Africa’s West Rand to an end.